Noah-Bunis/noah-bunis.github.io/_posts/2023-10-18-magic-the-gathering-upkeep.md

 ***Portions of this game are unofficial Fan Content permitted under the [Wizards of the Coast Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).
-The literal and graphical information presented in this game about Magic: The Gathering, including card images, card artwork, fonts, and mana symbols, is copyright Wizards of the Coast, LLC.***
+The literal and graphical information presented in this game about Magic: The Gathering, including card images, card artwork, fonts, and music, is copyright Wizards of the Coast, LLC.***